How Student Loans Work in Australia

 FEE-HELP

-FEE-HELP is for full-fee-paying domestic students, including:
+FEE-HELP is designed for full-fee-paying domestic students, including:

 - Some undergraduate courses